-This is a collaborative project between Bournemouth University’s Faculty of Health and Social Sciences (FHSS) and the Royal Bournemouth and Christchurch Hospitals NHS Foundation Trust (RBCH), and is funded by the Burdett Trust for Nursing.
-The Patients Association is acting as an external consultant to the project.
+This was a collaborative project between Bournemouth University’s Faculty of Health and Social Sciences (FHSS) and the Royal Bournemouth and Christchurch Hospitals NHS Foundation Trust (RBCH), and funded by the Burdett Trust for Nursing.
+The Patients Association was acting as an external consultant to the project.

 See the latest news from this project

 Registered nurse retention is a clearly identified problem in healthcare in the UK and more widely, compromising healthcare systems, individuals’ wellbeing and patient care quality.
 Some factors associated with intention to leave are understood, but ways of improving retention and maintaining that improvement have not been researched.
-This project addresses that gap, using a collaborative ‘bottom-up’ approach to engender staff empowerment in the process.
-This project is innovative and pragmatic, building on existing research and facilitating active involvement from those working on the ‘shop-floor’.
+This project addressed that gap, using a collaborative ‘bottom-up’ approach to engender staff empowerment in the process.
+It was innovative and pragmatic, building on existing research and facilitating active involvement from those working on the ‘shop-floor’.

-The aim of this project is to find out whether retention of registered nursing staff can be improved through the use of the TRACS nurse retention model.
-Developed from an extensive literature review, the TRACS model focuses on key factors known to impact on intention to stay: supporting Transition at key career junctures, building Resilience, facilitating Authentic nurse leadership throughput the organisation, securing Commitment to support changing work practices and providing on-going Support for staff.
-The TRACS model will be implemented and tested for impact using a robust pre- and post-intervention approach.
+The aim of this project was to find out whether the retention of registered nursing staff can be improved through the use of the TRACS nurse retention model.
+Developed from an extensive literature review, the TRACS model focuses on key factors known to impact on intention to stay: supporting Transition at key career junctures, building Resilience, facilitating Authentic nurse leadership throughout the organisation, securing Commitment to support changing work practices and providing on-going Support for staff.
+The TRACS model was implemented and tested for impact using a robust pre- and post-intervention approach.

 - Drawing upon existing evidence to measure key factors associated with intent to leave, both prior to, and after implementation of the TRACS model,